Regret-Based Federated Causal Discovery with Unknown Interventions: Introduction

 \section{Introduction}

 Discovering causal structures from observational and interventional data is a challenging task at the core of many scientific disciplines.
-Indeed, recovering causal relationships among variables is key to causal effect estimation, as it allows for the identification of confounding variables~\cite{Pearl_2000,Spirtes_2000,Hernan_2023}.
-Many causal discovery algorithms~\citep{Spirtes_2000,Colombo_2014,Runge_2020,Assaad_2022} aim to recover, from observational data, a completed partially directed acyclic graph (CPDAG)~\citep{Chickering_2003}, which represents the Markov equivalence class~\citep{Verma_1990} of an underlying causal graph.
-These methods typically assume access to a centralized dataset.
-In many real-world scenarios, however, data are inherently decentralized and cannot be pooled due to practical or legal constraints.
-This has motivated growing interest in federated learning~\cite{Kairouz_2021}, where data are distributed across multiple clients, for example, hospitals, institutions, or organizations, each of which holds its own local dataset.
-A central server coordinates the learning process by aggregating information communicated by the clients, without accessing their individual datasets.
+Indeed, recovering causal relationships among variables is crucial for estimating causal effects, as it enables the identification of confounding variables~\cite{Pearl_2000,Spirtes_2000,Hernan_2023}.
+Many causal discovery algorithms~\citep{Spirtes_2000,Colombo_2014,Runge_2020,Assaad_2022} aim to recover, from observational data, a completed partially directed acyclic graph (CPDAG)~\citep{Chickering_2003}, which represents the Markov equivalence class (MEC)~\citep{Verma_1990} of an underlying causal graph.
+These methods typically assume access to a centralized dataset~\citep{Mooij_2020, Li_2023}.
+In many real-world scenarios, however, data are inherently decentralized and cannot be pooled together due to practical or legal constraints.
+This has motivated growing interest in federated learning~\citep{Kairouz_2021}, where data are distributed across multiple clients, for example, hospitals, institutions, or organizations, each of which holds its own local dataset~\cite{Zanga_2025}.